Hi, to reduce weight you can follow these steps.

 Keep moving.
 Even though regular aerobic exercise is the most efficient way to burn calories and shed excess weight, any extra movement helps burn calories.
 Making simple changes throughout your day can add up to big benefits.
 Park farther from store entrances, rev up your household chores, garden, get up and move around periodically, and wear a pedometer to track how many steps you actually take over the course of a day.

 A behavior modification program can help you make lifestyle changes and lose weight and keep it off.
 Steps to take include examining your current habits to find out what factors, stresses or situations may have contributed to your obesity.

 Behavior modification, sometimes called behavior therapy, can include:

 Counseling.
 Therapy or interventions with trained mental health or other professionals can help you address emotional and behavioral issues related to eating.
 Therapy can help you understand why you overeat and learn healthy ways to cope with anxiety.
 You can also learn how to monitor your diet and activity, understand eating triggers, and cope with food cravings.

-Don't use any weight losing medications.
+Don't use any medications to reduce weight.
 Consult dietician for diet chart.